Quorafind/Obsidian-Canvas-Block-Reference/README.md

 # Obsidian Canvas Block Reference

-> This plugin would be dropped if Obsidian Devs support block reference in canvas.
+> This plugin would be deprecated if Obsidian Devs support block reference in canvas.
 > Would support migration when the feature is officially supported by Obsidian.

 Use it like what you do in markdown.